The scope of Laboratory Billing Expert in the future healthcare system.

 Laboratory billing expert are capable of dealing with unexpected challenges that software can’t.

-The change will bring new opportunities for laboratory billing experts as problem solvers.
+The change will bring new opportunities for laboratory billing Companies as problem solvers.
 Some insurers would delay in updating their systems, leading to A/R issues and cash flow problems.

 The US Bureau of Labor Statistics shows that employment for medical billers and coders is expected to increase by about 11% in the coming years.
 Whereas, medical records and health information technicians will grow by 20% through 2020.